FOCUS AREA: HEALTH

 Berks Encore Meals on Wheels for homebound individuals who are disabled or over age 60 and not able to shop or prepare meals for themselves due to chronic disease or medical conditions.

-Boyertown Area Multi Services, Inc. Supportive services for older adults.
+Boyertown Area Multi Services, Inc. Supportive services for individuals and families facing issues such as housing instability and/or food insecurity.

 Co-County Wellness Services Leadership and operational support for the community-wide initiative to prevent teen pregnancy, Berks Teens.